-In August of every year, both main campus and FMC campus students come together for orientation and are informed of services offered by MCW Security.
+Throughout the summer and academic year, both main campus and FMC campus students come together for orientation and are informed of services offered by MCW Security.
 FMC students are provided additional information about FMC police force services at a separate orientation at FMC.
 Students are also routinely informed of ways to maintain personal safety and apartment residence security.
 Similar information is presented to new employees.
 In addition, each main campus student resident is provided an electronic copy of the Residence Handbook that includes additional safety and security information.